 Do not be deceived into disregarding an evacuation order for a Category 1 or 2 hurricane.
-For example, Category 1 Hurricane Hermine in 2016 pushed water six feet higher than average high tide in Cedar Key.
+Hurricane Gustav in September of 2008 is an example of a low category hurricane (Category 2) with a high storm surge (up to 15 feet in some places) that hit the Mississippi coast.
 "Run from the water, hide from the wind" is a hurricane adage that has been used from Florida to Texas by emergency management teams for hurricane response.
 Despite the adage, you should always follow an evacuation order, especially if any of the following conditions apply:

-- You live in a mobile home or temporary structure. - You live in a high-rise building. - You live on the coast, in a floodplain, near a river, or on a peninsula or barrier island.
+- You live in a mobile home or temporary structure. - You live in a high-rise building. - You live on the coast, in a floodplain, near a river, or on a peninsula or